rdf-elixir/website/content/grax/schemas.md

 Now, back to our two kinds of properties, we'll see how link properties are mapped to other Grax schemas.

 Link properties, in the following sometimes called more shortly links, are the edges of an RDF graph between the inner nodes with URIs or blank nodes, as opposed to data properties which are the edges to leaf nodes with RDF literals.
-Other than for data properties, the actual value of a link property with a node identifier like an URI or a blank node is not of interest, but it's the description of the thing the identifier refers to.
+Other than for data properties, the actual value of a link property with a node identifier is not of primary interest, but it's the description of the thing the identifier refers to.
 So, the values of link properties are not the URIs or blank nodes in the object position of an RDF statement, but another Grax schema with the properties from the RDF description of the linked resource.

-Just like relational associations are in Ecto mapped to the struct fields through another Ecto schema for the associated table, the linked resources of a root resource are embedded into the struct in the respective field, where the properties of the linked resource are kept, potentially linking to other resources.
+Just like the relational associations in Ecto are mapped to the struct fields through another Ecto schema for the associated table, the linked resources of a root resource are embedded into the struct in the respective field, where the properties of the linked resource are kept, potentially linking to other resources.
 So, the links allow us to traverse the nodes of a graph, as a tree structure down from a root resource and its fields of nested `Grax.Schema` structs.

 A Grax link can be defined in a Grax `schema` definition with another macro specifically for link properties: the `link/3` macro.
 It has almost the same interface as the `property/3` macro.
 The first two arguments are again for the name and IRI of the property.